top of page

 • Grass-fed full-fat dairy products

-• Unrefined cod and ratfish oils
+• Unrefined cod liver oil

 • Flax, hemp, and chia do not have the type of omega-three that the eyes need; they contain something called alpha-linoleic acid, which the body only turns a tiny amount into the omega-three needed.
 You can learn more about this here.
 They are also very high in omega-six; nearly everyone gets too much in their diets.